zhangmx1997/zhangmx1997.github.io/_pages/about.md

 ## <font color="#000066">Recruiment</font>

-I am looking for **self-motivated** and **emotionally mature** Ph.D. and master students who **have strong programming skills**.
+I am looking for **self-motivated** Ph.D. and master students who **have strong programming skills**.
 You may find more information about our application and admission process [HERE](http://www.cs.zju.edu.cn/csen/2022/0817/c27006a2609353/page.htm).

 <ins>Please note that our group works on technically challenging problems.
 I would provide support and help whenever necessary.
 In the meanwhile, I expect the Ph.D. students to have solid background in computer science and be willing to learn.</ins> If you are well prepared, feel free to contact me.